JuliaSurv/NetSurvival.jl/docs/src/example.md

 lower_bounds = [lower[1] for lower in conf_int]
 upper_bounds = [upper[2] for upper in conf_int]

-plot(pp.grid, pp.Sₑ, ribbon=(pp.Sₑ - lower_bounds, upper_bounds - pp.Sₑ), xlab = "Time (days)", ylab = "Net survival", label = false, title="Net survival distribution using Pohar Perme")
+p1 = plot(pp.grid, pp.Sₑ, ribbon=(pp.Sₑ - lower_bounds, upper_bounds - pp.Sₑ), xlab = "Time (days)", ylab = "Net survival", label = false)

+p2 = plot(pp.grid, crude_pp.Λₑ, label = "Excess Mortality Rate")
+p2 = plot!(pp.grid, crude_pp.Λₚ, label = "Population Mortality Rate")

+plot(p1,p2)
 ```

-Looking at the rgaph, and its quick dip, it is evident that the first $5$ years are crucial and that the survival probability is highly affected in these years.
+Looking at the graph, and the rapid dip it takes, it is evident that the first $5$ years are crucial and that the survival probability is highly affected in these years.
+Additionnally, the crude mortality graph allows us to see how much of this curve is due to the colorectacl cancer studied versus other undefined causes.
+It is clear that the large majority is due to the cancer.

 ## Net survival with respect to covariates